dwschmid/shea/readme.md

 # shea
-Shear HEAting model in 1d shear zone
+Shear HEAting model for 1d shear zone implemented in Matlab (v2020a).

+**shea** was developed as a contribution to "Rapid fluid-driven transformation of lower continental crust associated with thrust-induced shear heating" by Jamtveit et al., which is currently under review.

 * **shea_compute.m**      - main computational routine
 * **shea_constants.m**    - definition of various constants
 * **shea_driver.m**       - driver for shea_compute, facilitates parameter space analysis